 U.S. Relations With Togo

-The United States established diplomatic relations with Togo in 1960, following its independence from a French-administered trusteeship.
-Several coups and assassinations took place between 1960 and 1967, culminating with a 1967 coup by General Gnassingbe Eyadema who then ruled until 2005.
-The current president, Faure Gnassingbe, is Eyadema’s son.
-While he came to power in a flawed 2005 election, the international community deemed subsequent elections generally free and fair.
-Today, Togo is going through a period of political upheaval as the historically divided opposition has united in an effort to prevent President Faure Gnassingbe from standing for a fourth presidential term in 2020.
+The U.S. established diplomatic relations with Togo in 1960, following its independence from a French-administered trusteeship.
+Togo is going through a period of political upheaval as the historically divided opposition has united in an effort to prevent President Faure Gnassingbe from standing for a fourth presidential term in 2020.
 The government has undertaken significant economic reforms and gradual democratic reforms over the last several years, including professionalizing the security forces, in part through U.S. assistance.
-The United States and Togo have good relations.
-The United States seeks to work with Togo to consolidate democratic gains and economic growth.
+The U.S. and Togo have good relations.
+The U.S. seeks to work with Togo to consolidate democratic gains and economic growth.

 U.S. Assistance to Togo

 In fiscal year 2017, the U.S. provided $13.5 million in assistance to Togo, including $6 million in health funding and $0.3 million in international military education and training aid.
 The USAID West Africa Regional Mission located in Accra, Ghana manages USAID regional program activities in Togo, including approximately $2 million a year for family planning and $1 million a year for HIV/AIDS programs.
 Togo has made significant efforts to maritime and regional security; in particular, contributing over 1,200 troops to UN Peacekeeping Operations.
 In 2018, Togo received approval for a Millennium Challenge Corporation Threshold program to aid continued economic reforms.